alexxyjiang/blog-site-generator/docker/node/BUILD.md

-# Dev Images for Build Node.js
+# Offical Node Based Images + Gatsby
 * These docker files are provided for building node + gatsby envrionment, node official builds.
-* The docker file **./Dockerfile.alpine** is provided with node.js on alpine.
+* The docker file **./Dockerfile.alpine.node** is provided with node.js on alpine.
-* The docker file **./Dockerfile.debian** is provided with node.js on debian-slim.
+* The docker file **./Dockerfile.debian.node** is provided with node.js on debian-slim.

 ## multiplatform support
 * Please refer to the [official document](https://docs.docker.com/build/guide/multi-platform/) for the multiplatform support.